 The 11 categories of income as enumerated by the IIT law itself are:

-- Employment income (that is, income from wages and salaries tied to some form of formal employment contract).
+- Employment income (that is, income from wages and salaries tied to some form of the formal employment contract).

-- Income from the operation of sole proprietorship (a legal vehicle for one person to have his/her own company).
+- Income from the operation of a sole proprietorship (a legal vehicle for one person to have his/her own company).